akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 For the input features, note that Leave size is in centimeters, and shrub height in meters.
 We will convert all these input values to 0 - 1 range.
-One of the reasons to do this is to prevent that large features (such as the shrub height in this case) have a disproportionate effect on the training.
+One of the reasons to do this is to prevent large features (such as the shrub height in this case) having a disproportionate effect on the training.
 Here is the full preprocessing code:

 ```python